 Video is also powerful.
 It goes far deeper than clicks to track individuals by what they watched and rewatched, on what devices, and where.
 It analyzes each video player by channel, trends, traffic, and multi-touch ROI.
 With this data, marketers and salespeople can see and automate practically everything.

 To be an instant acquaintance and able to automate and optimize your outreach is a remarkable advantage.
-And nowhere is that more true than in these four industries.
+And nowhere is that more true than in these four industries using video.

 2. Real Estate Video Marketing